 However, life is anything but consistent no matter how hard we try to control it!
 So surrender, there are some weeks you’re just not gonna get enough.

 Some factors we can control, some we can’t.
-Take a moment to reflect on your sleep habits.
+Take a moment to reflect on your habits.
 Are you satisfied?

 If you have a hard time falling asleep at night, take a moment to reflect on your nightly routine.

 - Are you watching TV or staring at your computer or a mobile device an hour before you lay down?